mgeraci/auto-hud/README.md

 ```

 ## Static files
 Static files are compiled with gulp, a node.js based build system.
-You'll need
+Once you
-node and gulp installed, and then you can run `npm install` in the project root
+have node and gulp installed, and then you can run `npm install` in the project
-to install the packages required to compile Auto-HUD's frontend files.
-Just run
+root to install the packages required to compile Auto-HUD's frontend files.
-`gulp` in the project root to watch for Sass and CoffeeScript changes.
+Then, run `gulp` in the project root to watch for Sass and CoffeeScript
+changes.

 ## Running the app on boot
-To start the application when the computer boots, you can write a simple script
+To start the application when your computer boots, you can write a simple
-to load the correct python, start flask, and log the output.
-Here's what I am
+script to run start flask up using the right python environment, and to log the
+output.
+Here's what I am using:
-using (you'd need to change the paths from `mediabox` to your user):

 ```
 #!/bin/sh